Satellite system (astronomy): System stability

 It is generally thought that natural satellites should orbit in the same direction as the planet is rotating (known as prograde orbit).
-As such, the terminology regular moon is used for these orbit.
+As such, the terminology regular moon is used for these orbits.
 However a retrograde orbit (the opposite direction to the planet) is also possible, the terminology irregular moon is used to describe known exceptions to the rule, it is believed that irregular moons have been inserted into orbit through gravitational capture.

 Accretion theories

 Accretion disks around giant planets may occur in a similar way to the occurrence of disks around stars, out of which planets form (for example, this is one of the theories for the formations of the satellite systems of Uranus, Saturn, and Jupiter).
 This early cloud of gas is a type of circumplanetary disk known as a proto-satellite disk (in the case of the Earth-Moon system, the proto-lunar disk).
 Models of gas during the formation of planets coincide with a general rule for planet-to-satellite(s) mass ratio of 10,000:1 (a notable exception is Neptune).
 Accretion is also proposed by some as a theory for the origin of the Earth-Moon system, however the angular momentum of system and the Moon's smaller iron core can not easily be explained by this.